suffs811/the-terminator/README.md

 # the terminator
 +++ a tool for automating simple methods for the enumeration, privilege escalation, persistence, exfiltration, and reporting stages of a pentest +++

-- *terminator.py is still in testing phase; feel free to use and test it and share your suggestions in the Discussions*
+- *feel free to use and test the terminator and share your suggestions in the Discussions*
 # contents
-the terminator automates every stage of pentesting *except* initial exploitation (there are too many possible ways to get an initial shell for it to be reliably automated, and it can depend on a multitude of nuanced vulnerabilities, so that stage is up to you, good luck!)
+the terminator automates every stage of a penetration test *except* gaining the initial shell (there are too many possible ways to get an initial shell for it to be reliably automated, and it can depend on a multitude of nuanced vulnerabilities, so that stage is up to you, good luck!)
 - terminator.py - tool for automating simple methods for enumeration, privilege escalation, persistence, exfiltration, and reporting
-- directory-list.txt - wordlist of common directory names for web enumeration (use -w in 'enum' stage to specify different wordlist)
+- directory-list.txt - default wordlist of common directory names for web enumeration (use -w in 'enum' module to specify a different wordlist)

-you can also use the individual scripts in the *indiv-scripts* folder to isolate an individual stage of the pentest, instead of using terminator.py (which contains all of these by itself)
+you can also use the individual scripts in the *indiv-scripts* folder to isolate an individual stage of the pentest

 # how to use
 terminator.py has four modules: